Spinor Bose-Einstein condensates: Dipolar Bose-Einstein condensates

 Let us now consider a dipolar BEC with spin degrees of freedom.
-By ``spinor-dipolar,'' we imply that the the direction of the spin of the order parameter is not polarized by an external field but can vary in space.
-In such a situation, the system develops a nontrivial spin texture due to the DDI and self-organized magnetic patters may form.
-Possible quantum phases that arise due to the DDI have been discussed by using the single mode approximation~\cite{Yi2004} in which all spin components are assumed to share the same spatial mode.
-The spin ordering and spin waves in Mott states in 1D and 2D optical lattices have also been discussed in Refs.~\cite{Pu2001,Gross2002,Zhang2002}.
+By ``spinor dipolar,'' we imply that the direction of the atomic spin or the magnetization of the condensate is not polarized by an external field but can vary in space.
+In such a situation, the system develops a nontrivial spin texture due to the DDI and self-organized magnetic patters may emerge.
+The length scale of the dipole-induced magnetic structure is on the order of the dipole healing length:

+Different from spin-polarized BECs, in which DDIs are detectable in experiments only when it is stronger than or comparable to the density-density contact interaction ($c_0$ term), DDIs in spinor BECs can induce a significant change if only it is comparable with the spin-dependent interactions ($c_1$, $c_2$, and $c_3$ terms), which is usually much weaker than the density-density contact interaction.
+In particular, when the contact interaction favors the ferromagnetic state, the DDI is compatible with the ferromagnetic interaction, and the spin texture can be formed even when DDI is weaker than the spin-dependent interactions if the system size is comparable or larger than the diple healing length $\xi_{\rm dd}$~\cite{Kawaguchi2006b}.

 In the second-quantized form, the magnetic DDI for a spinor BEC is given by